The Child (1977 film): Release

 The Child received a regional release on January 19, 1977, in the United States, screening in Tennessee, Indiana, and Kentucky; it also opened in Rome, Italy on the same date.
 It later opened in Victoria, Texas on March 11, 1977.

-Reception
+Critical response

 TV Guide gave The Child an unfavorable review, awarding it one star out of five, and deeming it "a dull supernatural tale set in a remote woodland area in the 1930s."
+Bob Keaton of the Fort Lauderdale News panned the film for its gory content and "amateurish" performances, as well as likening its cinematography to that of "home movies."

-Jeffrey Kauffman writing for the website "Blu-Ray.com" gave it 2,5 stars out of 5 and said: "If you see only one film about a murderous telekinetically inclined lass who likes to sic zombies on those whom she disfavors, make it The Child, as there probably aren't too many others with this patently odd combination of plot points.
+Jeffrey Kauffman writing for the website "Blu-Ray.com" gave it 2.5 stars out of 5 and said: "If you see only one film about a murderous telekinetically inclined lass who likes to sic zombies on those whom she disfavors, make it The Child, as there probably aren't too many others with this patently odd combination of plot points.
 This is another lo-fi horror offering that is really strong on mood, but occasionally lacking in narrative momentum and logic."

 Bill Gibron of PopMatters gave the film a positive review, calling it "a surprisingly effective and incredibly creepy zombie workout"; praising the atmosphere, direction, and sense of unease.